IElgoudy/neighborhood-library/README.md

 ## Feedback and Contributions

 We welcome feedback and contributions to make this program better!
-If you encounter any issues, have ideas for improvements
+If you encounter any issues, have ideas for improvements please let me know.